Heritage and history

 It is hard to overstate the significance these docks have had in shaping London.
 The Royal Docks secured its position as a global centre for trade and industry, connecting the world of commerce and opportunity to the capital.
 It was once the country’s gateway to the world, bringing in produce from across the globe.

-Today’s Royal Docks is a very different place, but its global heritage will continue to play a vital role as we shape the future – and across the area, people are getting ready to celebrate this anniversary and the area’s rich history.
+Today’s Royal Docks is a very different place, but its global heritage will continue to play a vital role as we shape the future.

 Grand ambitions from the start